Hello Surgeon

 Dial Test

-Dial Test (or tibial external rotation test) is used in evaluation of posterolateral instability of the knee.
-It is used to assess abnormal external tibial rotation to help differentiate between an isolated posterolateral corner injury and combined Posterior Cruciate Ligament (PCL) / posterolateral corner (PLC) injuries.
+Dial Test (or tibial external rotation test) is used to evaluate the posterolateral instability of the knee joint.
+It is used to assess abnormal external tibial rotation to help differentiate between an isolated posterolateral corner injury and combined Posterior Cruciate Ligament (PCL) and posterolateral corner (PLC) injuries.

 How do you Perform the Dial Test?